-Section 3 - Honor Code Proceedings Misconduct
+Section 4 - Honor Code Proceedings Misconduct

 No student shall participate in misconduct related to Honor Code proceedings.
-Examples of Honor Core Proceedings Misconduct include, but are not limited to:
+Examples of Honor Code Proceedings Misconduct include, but are not limited to:

 - a.
 Giving or encouraging false testimony in an Honor Code proceeding, - b.
 Unjustly attempting to affect the decision resulting from those proceedings in any way, - c.
 Discussion of the case with a Board member other than the Board Chair outside the hearing room during an honor code proceeding, - d.
-Failing to report an observed violation of this Honor Code to the Board Chair, the Administrative Coordinator or to the Board - e.
+Failing to address an observed violation with the party involved or failing to report an observed violation of this Honor Code to the Board Chair, the Administrative Coordinatoror to the Board. - e.
 Failing to maintain the confidentiality of the proceeding as required by Article X Section 1. - f.
 Failing to cooperate in an Honor Code investigation or participate as a witness in a proceeding after being called to testify by the presiding officer of an Honor Code Hearing.
+If the failure to participate is caused by a fear of retaliation or harassment, the justification by the individual failing to cooperate will be reviewed by the CVM Associate Dean for Academic and Student Affairs and an opinion rendered to reject or uphold the individual's participation in the process or provide a means of protecting the individual's identity.

-Section 4 - Property Related Misconduct
+Section 5 - Property Related Misconduct

-No student shall take, destroy or tamper with Student, Staff, Faculty or Iowa State University property, unless otherwise approved by the rightful owner of the property.
+No student shall take, destroy or tamper with Student, Staff, Client, Faculty or Iowa State University property, unless otherwise approved by the rightful owner of the property.
 This includes, but is not limited to:

 - a. mailbox contents

 - b. locker contents

 - c. notes and books

-- d. microscopes
+- d. laptop and tablet computers